aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 <br />

 **Buy/Own Exclusive commercial use**
-- Exclusive commercial Licensing contact me for more info.
+- Exclusive commercial Licensing (contact me for more info).

-- Buy the PCB rights and own the PCB design and schemarics contact me for more info
+- Buy the PCB rights and own the PCB design and schemarics (contact me for more info).

 ______________________________________________________________________________________________________________________________